stpettersens/bluej-packager/README.md

-# bluej-packager
+#### BlueJ Packager
-Utility to package flat structure Blue J project into a structured package.
+> Utility to package flat structure Blue J project into a structured package.